tokcum/tokcum.github.io/index.markdown

 This is about my journey to become a software developer.
 Yes, it is a late start.
 Most of my professional career in IT I spent on infrastructure, projects and operations, processes and leadership.
-Lately I gave it a new orientation by changing from IT over to Engineering.
+In 2018, I gave it a new orientation by changing from IT over to Engineering.

 I always felt comfortable writing my own scripts and glue code to automate